sps014/BlazorML5/README.md

 #### Documentation
-Install Asp.Net Core payload and then follow [instructions here](https://github.com/sps014/BlazorML5/wiki/BlazorML5-Installation) to configure ML5 to use it from C# Blazor app.<br>
+Install Asp.Net Core payload and then follow [Installation Instructions here](https://github.com/sps014/BlazorML5/wiki/BlazorML5-Installation) to configure ML5 to use it from C# Blazor app.<br>
 Some Youtube videos are also there, you can check out. [this Playlist](https://www.youtube.com/watch?v=YWPRXuyYSx4&list=PL8z8Ue600vf1bVvX1uNHNs5GNC4XrSlVk)
 .